Dr Ruth Lowry

 Biography

 I am a Practitioner Psychologist registered with the Health and Care Professions Council, Chartered Sport and Exercise Psychologist with the British Psychological Society and Fellow of the Higher Education Academy.
 My research interests address how physical activity (including exercise and sport) can be used and measured to promote the health and wellbeing of a number of specialist populations (elderly, sedentary employees, military personnel, children with emotional and behavioural difficulties).
+I am involved in an EU – Innovate UK project, CITY-MOVE which will work with 6 cities on three continents to create and measure physical activity initiatives aimed at addressing the WHO’s Global Action Plan on Physical Activity.
 I recently led the evaluation of two European funded projects that deal with health inequalities in four countries (Belgium, France, the Netherlands and the UK), Step by Step (SBS, a community Men’s Shed project) and Sexual Health in the over Forty Fives (SHIFT, a new model of service delivery and training).
-I am also involved in research collaborations one seeking to understand how rock drumming, as a activity intervention, can benefit specialist groups and the other exploring the benefits of physical activity for people living with dementia.
-In July 2023, we will be presenting our research on the health benefits of Rock Drumming at the Royal Society, Summer Exhibition in London.
+I am also involved in research collaborations one seeking to understand how rock drumming, as an activity intervention, can benefit specialist groups and the other exploring the benefits of physical activity for people living with dementia.

 Qualifications